 I wear my denim with massive holes in the knees (much to the dismay of my grandmother).
 I change my hair constantly (much to the dismay of airport security).
 And I prefer my lunch served fresh from a food truck (ain’t nobody got beef with that).
 But trends are not always a good thing — for digital marketers, jumping on the latest and greatest design and UX trend can hurt campaigns.
 On the other hand, they may boost conversions.
 The folks at The Deep End Design have compiled a comprehensive list of design and UX trends that have been shown to boost conversions.
+We suggest using this list as a jumping off point if you’re not sure what to test.
 Dominant and Strong Color Inspiration — Muzli -Design Inspiration.

 On the way home we stopped off for ice cream.
 We went to Baskin Robbins.
 Baskin Robbins was my childhood favorite and since there’s not one near our house, I was excited to find one near the beach.
 How users understand new products.
 When you’re building a new product, you need to help customers understand the value your product delivers – fast.